Connect with others who understand.

 • Difficulty making decisions

-If you are experiencing any of these symptoms, talk to your doctor about treatment options.
-It is important to take care of yourself both mentally and physically.
+If you’re experiencing any of these symptoms, talk to your health care provider about treatment options.
+It’s important to take care of yourself both mentally and physically.
 Options can include:

 • Medication, such as antidepressants